 Why the Procedure Is Performed

-A meniscus transplant places a new meniscus inthe knee where the meniscus is missing.
-This procedure is only done in cases of meniscus tears that are so severe that all or nearly all of the meniscus cartilage is torn or has to be removed.
+A meniscus transplant places a new meniscus in the knee where the meniscus is missing.
+This procedure is only done when meniscus tears are so severe that all or nearly all of the meniscus cartilage is torn or has to be removed.
 The new meniscus can help with knee pain and possibly prevent future arthritis.

 Meniscus allograft transplantation may be recommended for knee problems such as: